pijll/18xx-unified-rules/games/SteamOverHolland.md

 by tokens of other companies.

-A route of a train can terminate at either a city, a town, or an off-board area.
+A route of a train can terminate at either a city or an off-board area.

 A route may contain two revenue locations on the same hex.

+The maximum length of the route is the size of the train.
+Cities and off-board areas
+count toward the length of a route.
-Cities, towns and off-board areas count toward the length of a route.
+Towns do not count toward the length of a route.

 No two trains of a company may run on the same piece of track.